Highdrien/image_super_resolution/README.md

 # Requirements

-To run the code you need python (I use python 3.9.13) and packages in the following versions :
+To run the code you need python (We use python 3.9.13) and packages in the following versions :

 - torch==2.0.0
 - numpy==1.23.0